boubascript/Tabber/roadmap.md

 * Create react native app, like Tabber but for apps instead of tabs

 ## Long-Term
-* Store alarm data to server, to allow for cross browser Tabber
 * Use top sites/history to learn tab browsing habits and begin suggesting for users
 * G Suite Integration
     * Google Calendar (Work around your schedule to open tabs at correct times)